QualiChain/consortium/README.md

 * Nodejs version >= 10.0.0 and npm version >= 6.0.0 (tested with 10.16.1 and 10.19)

 Software tested on:
-* Ubuntu 18.04 bionic, 3 GB RAM, running as a virtual machine (VirtualBox)
+* Ubuntu 18.04 bionic, 3 GB RAM, running as a virtual machine (VirtualBox), with nodejs v10.19.0
 * Ubuntu 18.04 bionic, 8 GB RAM

 ## QualiChain Higher Education Module